lemlac/mulem/docs/reference.md

 Functions may require context variables by declaring them with `$name: type`.
 These are resolved from the calling scope rather than passed as arguments.

+Whenever you see `$` inside a function, think *"this comes from the surrounding context rather than a direct argument."*

 ```
 addContext() =
     $a: int